Tokyo subway sarin attack: Early attempts to seize power

-Despite mouse bioassays run by Tomomasu Nakagawa (another cult member assisting Endo) returning no toxic effects, in April 1990 the crude broth was loaded into three trucks equipped with custom spray devices, which was to be sprayed at two US naval bases, Narita airport, the Diet building, the Imperial Palace, and the headquarters of a rival religious group.
+Despite mouse bioassays run by Tomomasu Nakagawa, another cult member assisting Endo, returning no toxic effects, in April 1990 the crude broth was loaded into three trucks equipped with custom spray devices, which was to be sprayed at two US naval bases, Narita airport, the Diet building, the Imperial Palace, and the headquarters of a rival religious group.

 Simultaneously, Asahara announced that the coming apocalyptic war could not save people outside of the cult, and that members should attend a three-day seminar in Ishigakijima in order to seek shelter.
-The spraying attacks failed to cause any ill effects among the population but 1,270 people attended the seminar, many of them becoming devout monks.
+The spraying attacks failed to cause any ill effects among the population.
+1,270 people attended the seminar, many of them becoming devout monks.

-With the intention of building a compound incorporating facilities such as a phosgene plant (as well as facilities to manufacture VX and chlorine gas), Aum Shinrikyo used 14 dummy companies to purchase acres of land in Namino (now part of Aso city), and began construction.
+With the intention of building a compound with a phosgene plant, and facilities to manufacture VX and chlorine gas, Aum Shinrikyo used 14 dummy companies to purchase acres of land in Namino, now part of Aso city, and began construction.
 However, public attitudes towards the cult had become very negative due to suspicions around the cult's illegal activities.
 These attitudes were exacerbated once it was revealed to the surrounding community that the group had acted illegally.
-A police investigation in October resulted in the arrests of several Aum members, causing Asahara to fear a police raid – he hence ordered the destruction of all biological and chemical weapon stockpiles, and for the cult to focus on legitimate, non-violent strategies only.
+In October 1990, a police investigation resulted in the arrests of several Aum members, causing Asahara to fear a police raid.
+He ordered the destruction of all biological and chemical weapon stockpiles, and for the cult to focus on legitimate, non-violent strategies only.